 Monocyte reprogramming in inflammation

-In my research group, we focus on exploring the intriguing field of monocyte and macrophage reprogramming, specifically in the context of chronic inflammatory diseases.
-Our primary goal is to investigate the molecular mechanisms that underlie monocyte reprogramming.
-This includes identifying key signalling pathways and molecules, thereby identifying new therapeutic approaches, as well as understanding the interplay between monocyte reprogramming and immune cell function, notably that of regulatory T cells.
+In my research group, we are deeply engaged in unraveling the intriguing field of monocyte and macrophage reprogramming, specifically in chronic inflammatory diseases.
+Our primary goal is to investigate the molecular and cellular mechanisms that underlie monocyte reprogramming.
+This entails the identification of pivotal signalling and metabolic pathways, thus opening up new avenues for therapeutic interventions.
+Concurrently, we strive to comprehend the dynamic interplay between monocyte reprogramming and immune cell functionality, with a focus on regulatory T cells.

-Currently, we aim to understand how changes in monocyte metabolism and associated epigenetic modifications contribute to the progression of skin and systemic inflammation in conditions such as psoriasis and in age-related diseases, like recurrent venous thrombosis.
+Currently, we aim to understand how changes in monocyte metabolism and associated epigenetic modifications contribute to systemic inflammation and the recurrence of conditions such as psoriasis and venous thrombosis.

-In our lab, we employ a multidisciplinary approach that combines cutting-edge techniques in flow cytometry, RNA sequencing, Seahorse metabolic assays, chromatin immunoprecipitation, immunoblotting and advanced imaging techniques.
+In our lab, we employ a multidisciplinary approach combining cutting-edge flow cytometry techniques, RNA sequencing, Seahorse metabolic assays, chromatin immunoprecipitation, immunoblotting and advanced imaging techniques.
 This comprehensive approach enables us to gain profound insights into the intricate mechanisms underlying chronic inflammatory conditions.

 Research website